MatyasVasek/SymCirc/docs/source/index.rst

 .. note::

-   This project is my bachelor thesis and is under development.
+   This project was initially my bachelor thesis and is still under development as my master's thesis now.

 .. toctree::
    :maxdepth: 2